iTwin/itwinjs-core/test-apps/display-test-app/README.md

 ## Using display-test-app

 Currently, display-test-app only supports opening snapshot iModels from the local disk.
-You must define the `SVT_STANDALONE_FILENAME` environment variable to contain the absolute path to an existing iModel file on your machine.
-Upon startup, a viewport displaying the contents of this iModel will be displayed.
-Thereafter, other iModels can be opened within the same session.
+If you define the `SVT_STANDALONE_FILENAME` environment variable to contain the absolute path to an existing iModel file on your machine, then upon startup, a viewport displaying the contents of this iModel will be displayed.
+Otherwise, on startup the toolbar will have a button allowing you to select an iModel to open.

 display-test-app's UI consists of:
 * A toolbar containing tools for interacting with the currently-selected viewport.